Budget-Friendly Kids’ Birthday Party Ideas and Trends for 2019

 Silly face contest

 Kids love being silly and competing, so why not organize a contest to see who can make the silliest face?
 Let them use face paint if they want as well as some accessories such as clown noses or funny hats, and get them into a photo booth one by one.
 You can easily hire a great photo booth from Photoboothme but try to choose one that will fit your home or the venue.
 Traditional curtained booths are great for older kids who want to keep their silly face a secret, but for little ones, open booths are the best.
 Once everyone has their silly face photo, arrange them and organize a vote so they can choose the winner.
+Alternatively you could purchase photography backdrops and create your own amazing scenes for them to pose in front of.

 Nothing beats an old-fashioned sack race!
 This is one of those games that will never go out of style because all you need is a sack.
 In the past, people would use huge burlap potato sacks, but these aren’t exactly easy to come by these days.
 If you can’t get your hands on anything similar, you can simply use old King-Sized pillowcases instead.
 Kids should step into the bag, pull the top edges up and keep them tightly around the waist.
 They can’t walk or run, and the key is to have them jump inside of the bag until the finish line.